hongzhangblaze/CS854-F24/README.md

 ## Policies

-### Groups
-All activities of this course will be performed in **groups of 2-3 students**.

 ### Required Reading
-Each lecture will have **two required reading that everyone must read**.
+Each lecture will have **three _required_ readings that everyone must read and will be presented in the class**.

+There are *background* readings providing some necessary background for the corresponding topic.

-There will be *one or more optional related reading(s)* that only the presenter(s) should be familiar with.
+There are also *optional* related reading(s) that the presenter(s) should be familiar with.
 They are optional for the rest of the class.

 ### Student Lectures
-The course will be conducted as a seminar.
+The course will be structured as a seminar.
-Only one group will present in each class.
-Each group will be assigned *at least one lecture* over the course of the semester.
+Each student will be assigned at least one paper to present over the course of the semester.
+Only the students assigned will present in each class.
+Since there are three required readings, there will be three student presenters assigned each day.
-Presentations should last **at most 40 minutes** without interruption.
+Presentations for each paper should last **around 35-45 minutes** without interruption.
 However, presenters should expect questions and interruptions throughout.

-In the presentation, you should:
+The presenters are free to come up with separate presentations or work together to merge their presentations.
+However, the goal of your presentation must be the following:

 * Provide necessary background and motivate the problem.
+Note that in principle, each lecture has a “theme” such that the papers are connected in some way.
+For instance, perhaps they are trying to solve the same problem using different approaches, or maybe one is building on top of the other.
+Your presentation should try to make this connection.
-* Present the high level idea, approach, and/or insight (using examples, whenever appropriate) in the required reading as well as the additional reading.
+* Present the high-level idea, approach, and/or insight (using examples, whenever appropriate) in the required reading.
 * Discuss technical details so that one can understand key details without carefully reading.
 * Explain the differences between related works.
 * Identify strengths and weaknesses of the required reading and propose directions of future research.

-*The slides for a presentation must be emailed to the instructor team at least 24 hours prior to the corresponding class.*
+*The slides for a presentation must be emailed to the instructor at least 24 hours before the corresponding class.*
-Use Google slides to enable in-line comments and suggestions.

 ### Lecture Summaries
 Each group will also be assigned to **write summaries for at least one lectures**.